klausweiss/dotfiles/nvim/pack/default/start/flutter-tools/README.md

   },
   flutter_path = "<full/path/if/needed>", -- <-- this takes priority over the lookup
-  flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter" fvm = false, -- takes priority over path, uses <workspace>/.fvm/flutter_sdk if enabled widget_guides = {
+  flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter" root_patterns = { ".git", "pubspec.yaml" }, -- patterns to find the root of your flutter project
+  fvm = false, -- takes priority over path, uses <workspace>/.fvm/flutter_sdk if enabled widget_guides = {
     enabled = false,